stommen/stommen.github.io/_schools/chalmers/msc_y1.md

 ---
 layout: page
 title: Master year 1
+description: |
-description: Courses during year 1 of my master's degree.
+  Courses during year 1 of my master's degree.
+Note that I during spring 2025 will attend a exchange semester at Nanyang Technological University in Singapore as part of this academic year.
+This page contains the courses I attended at Chalmers during fall 2024.
 img:
 category: Master
 nav: true